Introduction

 }

-As we know Spring Boot application has the main class that takes care of deployment of the application into default embedded Tomcat server.
+As you know Spring Boot application with @SpringBootApplication annotation and the main method takes care of deployment of the application into default embedded Tomcat server.

 public static void main(String[] args) {